 At Cartwright and District Early Learning Centre (CDELC), our mission is to provide licensed, quality childcare to the children of Cartwright and surrounding areas.
 The staff will provide a nurturing, stimulating and social environment that allows children to question, explore and interact with their peers and their world.
 We will support the children and families, while creating lasting, positive relationships.

 The Cartwright and District Early Learning Centre currently employs 3 full-time staff, 2 part-time staff, plus additional casual help.
-The Director is Chantel Colli, and you may reach her at theby calling (204-529-2698) or by emailing firstname.lastname@example.org.
+The Director is Chantel Colli, and you may reach her at the daycare by calling (204-529-2698) or by emailing email@example.com.
 Spots are available in the infant and preschool areas, but please call Chantel for more information.

-Need cookie dough?has an ongoing cookie dough fundraiser!
-Please call the for an order form.
-Save the date on June 7 as well! will be hosting a Ford Fundraiser!
-The Community will have more information at that time.
+Need cookie dough?
+CDELC has an ongoing cookie dough fundraiser!
+Please call the daycare for an order form.
+Save the date on June 7 as well!
+Daycare will be hosting a Ford Fundraiser!
+The Community Calendar will have more information at that time.

 "if we all saw the world through the eyes of a child, we would see magic everywhere..."

 HISTORY of Cartwright & District Early Learning Centre

 Roblin Cartwright CDC initiates to build a daycare in the Village of Cartwright.

 In December 2011 a survey was undertaken in our community and the results show there is an urgent need for an early learning center in the Village of Cartwright to serve the area.
 More than 14 families with 20 children require early learning center services.